-When Tuareg band Tinariwen played the Aladdin Theater last week, the performance highlighted the particularly complex nature of their U.S. tour.
-Singing in Tamashek and addressing the audience in French with a simple “Ca Va?” between songs, the band seemed to bridge all language barriers with its colorful and mesmerizing songs, agile musicianship, and especially by drawing listeners forward to dance along with them.
-Playing an extended 2-hour set, the band covered both old and new songs (from their 2011 release Tassili — recorded with TV on the Radio’s Kyp Malone and Tunde Adebimpe — which won a Grammy Award this winter).
+When Tuareg band Tinariwen played the Aladdin Theater in 2012, the performance highlighted the particularly complex nature of their U.S. tour.
+Singing in Tamashek and addressing the audience in French with a “Ca va?” between songs, the band seemed to bridge all language barriers with its colorful and mesmerizing songs, agile musicianship, and by drawing listeners forward to dance along with them.
+Playing an extended 2-hour set, the band covered both old and new songs (from their 2011 release Tassili — recorded with TV on the Radio’s Kyp Malone and Tunde Adebimpe — which won a Grammy Award in 2012).

 While many of the group’s lyrics are calls for rebellion and Tuareg independence, musically they convey a palpable sense of yearning, and they ride on easy but slightly unpredictable rhythmic patterns, at the same time beautiful and complicated.